 - Even if the answers are not actually wrong, non-statistical experiments are often inconclusive.
 Many of the observed effects tend to be mysterious or unexplainable.

-Design of experiments overcomes these problems by careful planning.
+The design of experiments overcomes these problems by careful planning.
 In short, DOE is a methodology of varying a number of input factors simultaneously, in a carefully planned manner, such that their individual and combined effects on the output can be identified.
 Getting good results from a DOE involves a number of steps:

 - Set objectives